AVAuco/proxemicsnetplus/README.md

 Here are 2 of the best Proxemics-Net++ models we have trained.

    - ### Proxemics dataset
       * A model with ConvNeXt Base as the backbone.
 This model has given the best results (see Table 1 - SOTA).
 It has been trained with RGB and Pose information of individuals and pairs (Full model - 6 branches).
 In addition, it uses the CrossAttention fusion.
-[Download here]() (4.45GB)
+[Download here](https://zenodo.org/records/11184513/files/model_Proxemics_RGB_p0p1pair_base_Pose_pop1pair_base_cross.zip?download=1) (4.01GB)
    - ### PISC dataset
       * A model with ConvNeXt Base as the backbone.
 This model has given the best results (see Table 2 - SOTA).
 It has been trained with RGB information of individuals and pairs (Full model - 3 branches).
 In addition, it uses Concatenation fusion.
-[Download here](https://ucordoba-my.sharepoint.com/:u:/g/personal/i72jivem_uco_es/EeXBJyE-2DRKkHBqkWLFe4EBC3s69F8cnMvQQFmAVwjNug?e=CkpVKK) (1.13GB)
+[Download here](https://zenodo.org/records/11184513/files/model_PISC_RGB_p0p1pair_base_concat.zip?download=1) (1.48GB)

    :star_struck: **You can test these models in the Google Colab Demo we have prepared for you.** [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)]()